simonbesnard1/gedidb/paper/paper.md

 - **Per-product restrictions:** GEDI subsetter requests must be submitted separately for each product (e.g., L2A, L2B, L4A, L4C), even though typical analyses span multiple products.
 Cross-product filtering is therefore impossible at the query stage.
 - **Access restrictions:** MAAP accounts are limited to researchers affiliated with NASA or ESA projects, whereas `gediDB` is openly accessible to all users.

 `gediDB` addresses this gap by providing a robust, scalable Python-based API for unified access to GEDI Level 2A [@dubayah2021gedi_l2a], 2B [@dubayah2021gedi_l2b], 4A [@dubayah2022gedi_l4a], and 4C [@deconto2024gedi_l4c] products.
 Built on the TileDB storage engine [@tiledb2025], it enables fast querying of multidimensional arrays by spatial extent, temporal range, and variable selection.
-Seamless integration with geospatial libraries such as xarray [@hoyer2017xarray] and geopandas [@kelsey_jordahl_2020_3946761] ensures compatibility with reproducible workflows, from local machines to cloud and high-performance computing environments.
+Seamless integration with geospatial libraries such as `xarray` [@hoyer2017xarray] and `geopandas` [@kelsey_jordahl_2020_3946761] ensures compatibility with reproducible workflows, from local machines to cloud and high-performance computing environments.
 By leveraging TileDB’s advanced spatial indexing, `gediDB` simplifies and accelerates GEDI data access and analysis (see [Fig. 2](#fig2)).

-The increasing use of GEDI in global applications, such as canopy height mapping [@pauls2024estimatingcanopyheightscale], disturbance assessment [@HOLCOMB2024114174], and forest degradation monitoring [@bourgoin2024human], highlights the need for efficient, scalable tooling.
-By streamlining data access and enabling large-scale, reproducible workflows, `gediDB` fills this role for the GEDI community, complementing efforts like SlideRule in the ICESat-2 domain and supporting broader ecological monitoring and policy-relevant research.
+The increasing use of GEDI in global applications, such as canopy height mapping [@pauls2024estimatingcanopyheightscale], disturbance assessment [@HOLCOMB2024114174], and forest degradation monitoring [@bourgoin2024human], highlights the need for efficient and scalable tooling.
+By streamlining data access and enabling large-scale, reproducible workflows, `gediDB` provides a scalable framework for GEDI data analysis, complementing efforts like SlideRule in the ICESat-2 domain and supporting broader ecological monitoring and policy-relevant research.

 ![<a name="fig2"></a>Schematic representation of the gediDB workflow](figs/GEDIDB_FLOWCHART.png) *Fig. 2: A schematic representation of the gediDB data workflow.*